What is a self-employed mortgage?

 What might I need to provide to my lender for my mortgage application?

-When you’re applying for any type of finance, you will need to provide documentation in order to prove your income and identity to the lender.
+When you’re applying for any finance, you will need to provide documents to prove your income and identity to the lender.

 If you’re self-employed, there are a few extra documents you may need to provide.
 This includes:

-- 1 years trading/SA302s – This information will help lenders to verify the amount of income you are making, and so it is massively important.
+- 1 years trading/SA302s – This will help lenders confirm the amount of income you are making, so it is important.
 Most lenders will want to see your SA302s for the last two years.
-However, we have lenders on our panel who are more than happy to verify your income using just one years’ documentation.
+However, we have lenders on our panel who are more than happy using just one years’.

 - Statements – Bank statements will be used by lenders to see your income, monthly outgoings and spending habits.
 This will inform their decisions on whether they should let you borrow and how much they should lend to you.

-- Identification – Lenders will need to see either your passport or driving licence to verify your identify.
+- Identification – Lenders will need to see either your passport or driving licence to confirm your identify.

 - Accountant’s certificate – Your accountants may be asked to provide an accountants certificate.
-This usually confirms the level of turnover, profits and assets in a business from previous trading periods, and a forecast for the current year.
-This can be helpful as some lenders will be pragmatic and consider your current year’s trading as part of your application, which could improve your chances.
+This usually shows the level of turnover, profits and assets in a business from previous trading periods, and a forecast for the current year.
+This can be helpful as some lenders will consider your current year’s trading as part of your application, which could improve your chances.

 How do you apply for a self-employed mortgage?